-Mr. Yaffe also is annually recognized as a top executive compensation attorney in The Legal 500.
+Mr. Yaffe also is annually recognized as a top executive compensation attorney in The Legal 500 and has been named in Best Lawyers in America.
 In 2013, Chambers recognized Skadden’s Executive Compensation and Benefits Group with its Award for Excellence, given annually to a select group of firms on the basis of pre-eminence in key practice areas.

 He speaks frequently on tax, benefits and compensation matters, including equity compensation issues for emerging growth companies and tax-qualified plan issues.
-He is a key contributor to Skadden client alerts and other publications, including the firm’s annual Compensation Committee Handbook.
+He also is the author of the chapter on “Stock Options” in the book Start-Up & Emerging Companies: Planning, Financing, and Operating the Successful Business.
+In addition, Mr. Yaffe is a key contributor to Skadden client alerts and other publications, including the firm’s annual Compensation Committee Handbook.